ADHD in boys

 • Anxiety disorder – which causes your child to worry and be nervous much of the time; it may also cause physical symptoms, such as a rapid heartbeat, sweating, and dizziness

-• Oppositional defiant disorder (ODD) – this is defined by negative and disruptive behavior, particularly towards authority figures, such as parents and teachers
+• Oppositional defiant disorder (ODD) – this is harmful and disruptive behavior, particularly towards authority figures, such as parents and teachers.

 • Depression